kiran-21/CRUD-operation/README.md

--- to run the app USE: npm start
+-- to run the app USE: npm start.

--- i push my code to the main branch
+- i push my code to the main branch

 -- I create a simple UI consist of 2 pages